hotpunkx/glitchguess/docs/prd.md

   + Number of questions used
   + Confetti animation if Guesser wins
 - Show 'Rematch' button to both players
-\n#### 2.5.6 Rematch System
+- Update local storage status to 'completed'\n\n#### 2.5.12 Rematch System

-- When one player clicks 'Rematch', show waiting message: 'Waiting for opponent to accept rematch...'
+\n- When one player clicks 'Rematch', show waiting message: 'Waiting for opponent to accept rematch...'
 - When both players click 'Rematch':
   + Roles automatically switch (previous Thinker becomes Guesser, previous Guesser becomes Thinker)
-  + New game starts with same category
-  + Question counter resets
+  + New game starts with same category\n  + Question counter resets
   + Question history clears
+  + Create new session ID for rematch
+  + Update local storage with new session ID and status 'active'
 - If one player leaves or declines, show message: 'Opponent left the game' with'Back to Home' button

 ### 2.6 Game Progress Display